Skip to content

 What changed because the work happened

-The point of engineering leadership isn't activity — it's outcomes.
+The point of engineering leadership isn't activity.
+It's outcomes.
 Here's the shape of the difference my teams and I have made.

 5Companies